Cryental/Kayla.NET/README.md

 - Youtube Specific XML Format
 - Timed Text Markup Language

-### Bundled Automatic Encoding Converter
+### Automatic Encoding Converter
-You don't need to worry about encoding problem anymore.
+You don't need to worry about encoding problem anymore such as EUC-KR.

 This software will detect your subtitle encoding type and convert into UTF-8 automatically.